 I’m so glad you asked.

-I’ve covered this on the blog before here, so this time let’s focus on how thriller pacing works in the PANTHEON universe.
+I’ve covered this on the blog before here, so this time let’s focus on how thriller pacing works in the Spice Tea universe.
 But first, let’s recap why.

 It all comes down to one word: propulsion.
 Readers need to feel propelled through the text, turning page after page to find out what happens next.
-Especially in shorter books like those in PANTHEON, you want readers to not want to put the book down.
-The idea is to have a single, easily digestible story that feels like reading a movie (and takes about as long).
+You want readers to not want to put the book down.
+The idea is to have a single, easily digestible story that feels like reading a movie.

 Thriller pacing is how we get that propulsion going.

-The PANTHEON series does something unique amongst my written works: there are no scenes.
+The Great Wish for a Good Spice Tea does something unique amongst my written works: there are no scenes.

 That’s right: there are no scenes.
 Instead, there are only chapters.
 Typical chapters for me in my other works average 1200-2000 words, and in my other books I include multiple scenes until I hit that word count for the chapter.

 350 word scene?
 Go to a new chapter.
 2000 word scene?
 That’s a chapter.
-Every scene is a chapter by itself, which leads to plenty of two-page chapters when you look at the paperback spread.
+Every scene is a chapter by itself, which leads to plenty of two-page chapters.

 Where have we seen this before?